 - Roof windows must be sufficiently insulated with good energy performance

 - The roof may require structural strengthening before installation to carry the weight of the roof window safely

 These regulations underline the minimum legal standards for design and safety and must be complied with.
 The two types of building regulations for a roof include ‘work on an existing roof’ and ‘construction of a new roof’.

 So, Will I Need Planning Permission for My Roof Window?

 Planning permission is not usually required when installing a roof window, especially if replacing an existing window of the same size.
-You may sometimes require planning permission if you are making significant changes to the structure and appearance of a property, however it always best to check with your local authority.
-We always recommend that you seek professional planning permission advise if you are unsure on how the mentioned points affect your house or area.
+You may sometimes require planning permission if you are making significant changes to the structure and appearance of a property, however, it is always best to check with your local authority.
+We always recommend that you seek professional planning permission advice if you are unsure of how the mentioned points affect your house or area.

 If you are looking to start your own roof window project, take a look at the affordable, high-quality range of roof windows available on Roofing Megastore now.
 With a range of colours and styles available, you can find the perfect roof window for your property.